-People sometimes say wires are like pipes, and the inside dimension controls the amount of current flow, just like a pipe.
+People sometimes say wires are like pipes.
+This implies the inside dimension controls the amount of current flow, just like water flow through a pipe.

 Current in a short length wire or conductor, if system voltage is high enough, is limited by the safe wire temperature rise.
 A small size wire will not restrict current to certain amount, like a pipe does with water.
 Here is an example:

-Typical Fusing or Melting Currents of AWG copper wire, room temperature, no airflow
+Typical Fusing or melting currents of AWG copper wire, room temperature, no forced airflow

 That certainly would not be true with water.
 If we passed water from a large hose through a section of very tiny pipe, we would have almost no water flow at all!